dbierer/php-class-notes/apache-nov-2017.md

 * from self: http://localhost:8888/#/7/36: more practical examples for this entire section
 * from Maroun Sleiman to All Participants: I would like to see example which covers the whole flow, how you set header and how it affects the request in browser and how the response looks like
 * from self: practical use cases encompassing the whole thing
+* from self: Headers chapter: convert screenshots of code examples to text + get the order straigbht